Faustasm/oodoo_expense_accounting_module/README.md

 1. From directory where docker-compose.yml resides run:
 ```
 docker-compse up -d
-Alternatively copy the module folder to local odoo enviornment and install external dependencies
+Alternatively copy the module folder to local odoo extra-addons folder environment and install external dependencies

 ```